Segun98/resgen/README.md

 ```
 The above command generates a 'User' folder with 'mutations' and 'queries' subfolders, skipping 'fields' subfolder.

+Note: rgen looks for a 'src' folder in your root directory and creates a 'resolvers' folder in 'src' if it doesn't exist.

 | +-- resolvers
 |    +-- User